tris460/tris460/README.md

 Hello!
 I am Bety Martínez

 I am studing an enginer career in software development.
-The languages that I would like to dominate are **C#, JavaScript, CSS, Java, Go**, among others.
+The languages that I would like to dominate are **JavaScript, CSS, Angular, Ionic**, among others.
 But I am open mind about learn other technologies tho, if you want, you can check my [portfolio](https://tris460.github.io/BeatrizMartinez/) (still in progress).

 - Currently, I am improving little by little my knowledge about programming languages. 💻